 Creating a Cloud Governance Framework:

-During a cloud migration phase, you should keep a check on the security of your application as well as the user’s data.
+During a Cloud migration patterns phase, you should keep a check on the security of your application as well as the user’s data.

 A good cloud governance framework should be developed, which will help in defining the way of doing things like following procedures, working with tools, etc.